yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 ![Add policy button location][2]

-This page lists out all the policies that you have created.
-Once you have reached the policies list you need to click the *add policy* button.
+This page displays all the policies that you have created.

 ### Step 3: Give your policy a name

 ![Policy name form][3]

-All policies require a descriptive name, this helps you to reference it later, and it will appear in drop-down options where you can attach policies to objects such as tokens or OAuth client IDs.
+All policies require a descriptive name, this helps you to reference it later, and it will appear in drop-down options where you can attach policies to objects such as Keys or OAuth client IDs.

 ### Step 4: Set Rate limits